 The use of coastal areas often entails construction and development along the coast.
 The extent of (Mediterranean) coastline that remains available to each resident of Israel for purposes of recreation, education, science, and research is extremely limited – an estimated 2 cm per resident.
 This is a consequence of having two major seaports, five marinas, five power stations, some fifteen hotel zones (including vacation resorts), five desalinization plants, other infrastructure facilities such as the SHAFDAN (Dan Region Wastewater Treatment Plant), and military facilities along the coastline.

-This situation underscores the importance of the 2004 Protection of the Coastal Environment Law, which was enacted after a prolonged public struggle against private construction on the coastline.
+This situation underscores the importance of the 2004 Protection of the Coastal Environment Law, which was enacted after a prolonged public struggle against private construction on the coastline (Civil Appeal 1054/98; Civil File 2002).
 The explicit intent of the law, among other aims, is to protect the coastal environment in all its aspects, rehabilitate it, preserve it as a resource with unique values, and prevent and limit damage to it.
 The law prohibits any activity that could harm the coastal environment and requires approval from the Committee for the Protection of the Coastal Environment for any plan affecting the coastal environment.
 The minister of environmental protection is responsible for overseeing implementation of the law, with the exception of provisions relating to planning and construction, for which the minister of interior is responsible.
 The Committee for the Protection of the Coastal Environment, which has an important role in implementing the law, comprises seventeen members, most of whom represent government ministries.
 The Ministry of Interior representative serves as the chairperson.

 One of the salient developments along the coastline in the early 2000s, before the law was enacted, was the construction of marinas (moorings).
 This initiative was driven by special interests aimed at the development and construction of commercial zones, restaurants, and private residential facilities along the coast.